Please see below for answers to some of our frequently asked questions. If you cannot find an answer to your question please contact us.

-The course explores four academic themes, further details of which can be found on the Programme details page.
+The course explores four academic themes which will be released in December 2020, further details of which can be found on the Programme details page.
 There will also be guest lectures, a mini research project and a career event.
 The course is perfectly designed to help support and push those looking to pursue future careers in biomedicine, or considering a master's programme.

 Is there an English language requirement?

 You need to demonstrate one of the following criteria:

 - Are undertaking an undergraduate or postgraduate degree taught in English

 - IELTS (a score of 6.5 with a minimum score of 6.0 in all elements)

 - TOEFL (a score of 92 overall with a maximum score of 20 in all elements)